jakartaee/websocket/README.md

 ### Specification

-Jakarta Expression Language specification can be built by executing the following from the project root:
+Jakarta WebSocket specification can be built by executing the following from the project root:

 ```
 cd spec